sigsep/open-unmix-paper-joss/paper.md

 ## Results

+We will now give results for __Open-Unmix__.
+We trained it on the original versions of MUSDB but also on MUSDB-HQ which consists of the same songs but in uncompressed format.

 ![Boxplots of evaluation results of the `UMX` model compared with other methods from [@sisec18] (methods that did not only use MUSDB18 for training were ommitted)\label{boxplot}](boxplot.pdf)

 |target|SDR  |SIR  | SAR | ISR | SDR | SIR | SAR | ISR |